akbarrdev/Ghenema/CONTRIBUTING.md

 1. Fork this repository.
 2. Create an md file or use the template in the [template](template) folder.
 3. Add your knowledge to the [knowledge-base](knowledge-base) folder with a filename that matches the title of your knowledge.
+4. Ensure the filename is in snake-case format (e.g., "my_contribution_title.md").
-4. Before submitting, ensure you have followed the format and layout consistent with the template.
+5. Before submitting, ensure you have followed the format and layout consistent with the template.
-5. Submit a pull request and wait for the maintainer's approval.
+6. Submit a pull request and wait for the maintainer's approval.

 ## Content Guidelines